Putting My Experience to Work

 As Mayor of the City of Cohoes, John focused on financial accountability, improving quality of life, and expanding economic opportunity.
 He pursued an aggressive economic development agenda centered on downtown revitalization, adaptive reuse of historic buildings, Hudson and Mohawk Riverfront developments and gateway improvements.
 John created a platform for a more transparent and open process for conducting city business, which increased the city's financial stability when he left office in 2012.
 Just as importantly during John's tenure, the City of Cohoes' population grew by more than 8% which was the first population increase for the City of Cohoes since 1930.

 John has also been an active member of the New York State Conference of Mayors where he previously served as President of the statewide organization.
 He has also chaired the Capital District Transportation Committee, RiverSpark, the Cohoes Industrial Development Agency and the Cohoes Local Development Corporation.
 John has served on the boards of the New York State Heritage Areas Advisory Board, New York State Workforce Investment Board, State Comptroller's Local Advisory Team, the NYS Local Government Records Management Council and the Board of Governors for the New York State Municipal Insurance Reciprocal, and many other regional councils and commissions.
 John currently serves on the board of the Albany Convention Center Authority and is a member of the NYS Department of Financial Services Drug Accountability Board.
+John also serves as an at-large Executive Committee member for the National Conference of State Legislatures (NCSL).

 As a member of the NYS Assembly, John serves as the Chair of the Governmental Operations Committee.
 John is a member of the following NYS Assembly Committees: Alcoholism & Drug Abuse, Health, Higher Education, and Ways and Means.
 John focuses on his strengths in local government, health care, and small business.
 John has sponsored and passed legislation into law to reduce unfunded mandates to local governments, control the cost of property taxes, support job growth and workforce development, strengthen access to health care, and address the opioid crisis.